Falls Church, Virginia: Etymology

-The independent city of Falls Church is named for the 1734 Church of England (later Episcopal Church) house of worship named The Falls Church founded at the intersection of important Native American trails that were later paved and named Broad Street, Lee Highway and Little Falls Street.
+The independent city of Falls Church is named for the Falls Church, a parish founded in 1734 under the Church of England (later Episcopal Church).
+The Falls Church was founded at the intersection of important Native American trails that were later paved and named Broad Street, Lee Highway and Little Falls Street.
+The church's name was derived from its proximity to the Little Falls of the Potomac River, a set of rapids located several miles to the northeast.
+These "falls" were a well-known landmark to early colonists and surveyors in the 18th century, and the church became associated with them despite being some distance inland.

+Over time, the community surrounding the church near the falls came to be identified simply as "Falls Church", and the name persisted as civic and administrative structures developed.
+When the area was incorporated as an independent city in 1948, the name was officially retained, reflecting both the continuity of local identity and the long-standing influence of the church.

 History

 The first known government in the area was the Iroquois Confederacy.
 After exploration by Captain John Smith, England began sending colonists to what they called Virginia.
 While no records have yet been found showing the earliest colony settlement in the area, a cottage demolished between 1908 and 1914, two blocks from the city center, bore a stone engraved with the date "1699" set into one of its two large chimneys.

-During the American Revolution the area is most known for The Falls Church vestrymen George Washington and George Mason.
-A copy of the United States Declaration of Independence was read to citizens from the steps of The Falls Church during the summer of 1776.
+During the American Revolution, the area is most known for the Falls Church vestrymen George Washington and George Mason.
+A copy of the United States Declaration of Independence was read to citizens from the steps of the Falls Church during the summer of 1776.

-During the American Civil War Falls Church voted 44–26 in favor of secession.
-The Confederate Army occupied the then village of Falls Church as well as Munson's and Upton's hills to the East, probably due to their views of Washington, D.C.
+During the American Civil War, Falls Church voted 44–26 in favor of secession.
+The Confederate army occupied the then village of Falls Church as well as Munson's and Upton's hills to the East, probably due to their views of Washington.
 On September 28, 1861, Confederate troops withdrew from Falls Church and nearby hills, retreating to the heights at Centreville.
 Union troops took Munson's and Upton's hills, yet the village was never entirely brought under Union rule.
 Mosby's Raiders made several armed incursions into the heart of Falls Church to kidnap and murder suspected Northern sympathizers in 1864 and 1865.